 Hide and Seek: Instruction Writing Activity

 This exercise offers students an opportunity to learn about the importance of details and clear communication.
 Divide the class into groups and give each group an item to hide.
 Have each group hide the object.
 Then have each group design and write a set of instructions on how to find their hidden item.
-You may either designate a student to find all the hidden items by following each group’s instructions, or designate yourself as the finder.
+Designate a student to find all the hidden items by following each group’s instructions, or appoint yourself as the finder.
 In either case, the person searching for the items should not know where they are hidden.

 Important notes for the hide and seek activity:

 - Do not tell students what type of instructions they must create.
-As a group, they should decide whether using written instructions or creating a map will be the most efficient and useful.
+As a group, they should decide whether using written instructions or creating a map will be the most efficient.

 - It may take two tries for students to create instructions that are clear enough to follow.
 Make sure that the finder follows the instructions as exactly as possible.
 This allows the groups to see where they needed to improve their communication strategy or include more detail.